rjdirisio/pyvibdmc/docs/analysis.rst

                        xlabel=rf"Bond Length $\rm{{R_{{{combo[0]}{combo[1]}}}}}$ (Angstroms)",
                        save_name=f'BondLength_R{combo[0]}{combo[1]}.png')

-Which leads to three plots that look like this:
+Which leads to three plots, one of which looks like this:

 .. figure:: figures/BondLength_R12.png
    :scale: 50 %